A CAV-based perimeter-free regional traffic control strategy utilizing existing parking infrastructure: Simulation Results

-Figure \ref{fig:average delay reduction both groups} shows the average delay reduction for both held and non-held vehicles.
-Interestingly, it indicates that for both held and non-held vehicles, the proposed control strategy brings greater advantages (lower disadvantages for held vehicles with delay increase) for vehicles with longer travel distances.
+Figure \ref{fig:average delay reduction both groups} shows the average delay reduction per trip for both held and non-held vehicles.
+Interestingly, it indicates that for both held and non-held vehicles, the proposed control strategy brings greater advantages (or lower disadvantages for held vehicles that experience a delay increase) for vehicles with longer travel distances.
 It is reasonable to assume that, on average, the travel time reduction for a unit travel distance generated from the proposed strategy is identical for all vehicles.
 As a result, the total delay reduction increases with travel distance.

 Figure \ref{fig:percentage} shows the percentage of held and non-held vehicles associated with travel distance.
 Although Figure \ref{fig:average delay reduction both groups} shows that vehicles with longer travel distance can gain a larger average travel delay reduction, Figure \ref{fig:percentage} shows that the probability of holding a longer trip is higher.
 A vehicle will be held if two conditions are satisfied during its trip: 1) the average density exceeds the critical density; 2) the remaining travel distance is longer than $\phi$.
 The probability of both conditions being met increases for vehicles with longer travel distances, leading to a higher holding percentage.